hadi1994shokati/hadi1994shokati.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I am a Soil Scientist at the [University of Tübingen, Germany](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/geowissenschaften/arbeitsgruppen/geographie/forschungsbereich/bodenkunde-und-geomorphologie/work-group/people-main-pages/doctoral-students/hadi-shokati/), combining deep learning and remote sensing to model soil and environmental processes in agriculture.
-I work with UAV imagery, multi-spectral data, and advanced computational methods to support precision agriculture and sustainable land management.
+I am a **Soil Scientist** at the [University of Tübingen, Germany](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/geowissenschaften/arbeitsgruppen/geographie/forschungsbereich/bodenkunde-und-geomorphologie/work-group/people-main-pages/doctoral-students/hadi-shokati/), combining **deep learning** and **remote sensing** to model soil and environmental processes in agriculture.
+I work with **UAV imagery, multi-spectral data, and advanced computational methods** to support precision agriculture and sustainable land management.
 I am proficient in deep learning, Python, and spatial data analysis, and I enjoy turning complex data into practical insights.

-Interests:

-- Precision Agriculture

-- Digital Soil Mapping

-- Remote Sensing

-- Data Analytics

-- Machine Learning

-Pedology and Digital Soil Mapping
+I am interested in:

-GIS, Remote and Proximal Sensing
+- GIS, Remote and Proximal Sensing

+- Soil Erosion and Soil Moisture Modelling

-Spatial Data Analysis and Machine Learning
+- Spatial Data Analysis and Machine Learning

-Soil Health, Climate Change and Precision Agriculture
+- Photogerametry, Climate Change and Precision Agriculture

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.